These Fried Peach Pies were made with a buttery pie crust with a

 Stir in the vanilla and remove the skillet from the heat and allow the filling to cool.
 While the filling is cooling, using a cereal bowl (see video) or similar, cut the dough into 6 circles.

-Add 2-3 tablespoons of the mixture into the middle of the circle.
+Add 2-3 tablespoons of the peach filling into the middle of the circle.
 Fold over and crimp the edges of the crust with a fork.
 Make an egg wash by beating one egg with a fork.

 Then brush the egg wash along the edges of the pie crusts to create an extra seal.
 Place the pies separately on parchment paper and place in the freezer for approximately 10 minutes or until they begin to harden.